Dexva/davis-abode/src/pages/tinker/papers/2_virtual-modality.md

 tags: ['communication studies', 'humanities']
 ---

-First-author of a communication studies paper published in the proceedings of the International Young Researchers Conference 2023.
-We investigated the influence of the online environment to the practices of a novel demographic of public speakers speakers that emerged during the COVID-19 pandemic.
+**📄 First-author paper published in the proceedings of the International Young Researchers Conference 2023**.
+This communication studies paper investigates a novel demographic: public speakers who began their careers during the virtual-first environment of the COVID-19 pandemic.
+We analyzed how the online modality shaped their public speaking practices and techniques.